Internal ArchitectureOPSEC

 A target's data can be weaponized.
 Threat actors occasionally deploy "honeypots"—malicious links or embedded tracking pixels designed to identify anyone who views their profile.

-• Air-gapped Environments: Every TraxinteL Deep Search is executed in a uniquely generated, containerized virtual machine.
+• Isolated Review Environments: Every TraxinteL Deep Search is executed in a uniquely generated, containerized review environment.

-• Data Sterilization: If an investigator downloads an image of the target to run Facial Recognition, the image is immediately stripped of any embedded EXIF or tracking metadata before it hits our internal servers.
-Once the analysis is complete, the entire virtual machine is destroyed.
+• Evidence Hygiene: If an investigator downloads an image of the target to run Facial Search & Image Corroboration, the image is sanitized and reviewed in isolation before it is moved into the case record.
+Once the analysis is complete, the temporary environment is destroyed.

 3. Passive vs. Active Reconnaissance